-Types of Safari Camps
+Types of Africa Safari Camps

-The level of accommodation is a major factor in the price of a safari, with the other main factor being the strategic location that the camp offers.
+The level of accommodation is a major factor in the price of your African safari, with the other main factor being the strategic location that the camp offers.
 Location is paramount in our safari planning, as we strive to get you in the right place at the right time of year for the wildlife you want to see.

-Never been camping or do not like camping?
+Never been or do not like ?
 Do not let these worries eliminate staying under canvas until you have seen some of the choices.
 Forget the bed roll and long drop loo, the vast majority of tented camps are fully serviced by attentive staff, provide gourmet meals, include drinks, and have laundry service.
 The tents are fully kitted out with real beds and all the other comforts needed.
-At many luxury camps, it is common to hear guests comment, “The space is nicer than my home!”
+At many camps, it is common to hear guests comment, “The space is nicer than my home!”

 The tented camp categories are further classified below.